DropSnorz/OwlPlug/README.md

 **Discover more plugin sources in [this wiki page](https://github.com/DropSnorz/OwlPlug/wiki/Remote-plugin-sources).**

-### How to distribute my plugins on OwlPlug ?
+### How to distribute plugins on OwlPlug?

-* **(Recommended)** Distribute your plugins using on the official OwlPlug Registry.
-You can find more information on how to proceed in the [registry github repository](https://github.com/OwlPlug/owlplug-registry).
+* **(Recommended)** Distribute your plugins from the [open-audio-stack-registry](https://github.com/open-audio-stack/open-audio-stack-registry).
+* Distribute your plugins from the legacy [owlplug-registry](https://github.com/OwlPlug/owlplug-registry).

-* Setup and host a custom remote source to distribute multiple plugins, following the [registry specification](https://github.com/OwlPlug/owlplug-registry/blob/master/doc/Registry-specification.md).
+* Setup and host a custom remote source to distribute multiple plugins, following the [open-audio-stack-registry](https://github.com/open-audio-stack/open-audio-stack-registry) or [owlplug-registry](https://github.com/OwlPlug/owlplug-registry) specification.

+# How to contribute?

+There are several ways to support and get involved in the OwlPlug development.
+* [Downloading](https://github.com/DropSnorz/OwlPlug/releases) OwlPlug, using it, and talking about it around you.
+* [Reporting issues](https://github.com/DropSnorz/OwlPlug/issues) or feature suggestions.
+Most of the existing features have been inspired by the community feedback.
+* [Contributing](https://github.com/DropSnorz/OwlPlug) to the OwlPlug source code.
+* [Submitting or requesting](https://github.com/OwlPlug/owlplug-registry) plugins to be distributed with OwlPlug.
+* [Donating](https://www.paypal.com/donate?hosted_button_id=7MJGDTQXAPJ22) to help support development and server costs

 # Development